markjamesm/markjamesm.github.io/_posts/2021-02-09-iracing-telemetry-fsharp.md

 // CSV File
 let lapPerformance = rawCsv.GetSample()
 ```
 The use of [<Literal>] here is because FilePath must be a constant so that the CsvProvider can read the data while we're developing.
+As I mentioned in a previous article on [CSV files in F#](/2021-01-23-plotting-csv-files-fsharp/) "Type providers are a blessing and curse in F#.
+On one hand, they're amazing, because you get compile-time types for your data!
+But, that also means the data must be available at compile time.
+You can usually work around this by either:
+* Including representative data inside your project's git repo, so you can build the provider based on sample data and then parse any conforming input data
+* Using a string literal in source code to define sample data and use that for the provider (which is what I've done here)."

  I also added some column headers into my CSV file (in the future, I plan to write these automatically in the backend code).
 We also create a new CsvProvider, and then get the data by calling GetSample() on the raw CSV file.

 Next, let's write the createChart function and then pass it out formatted CSV file: